RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

   >>> uvd2.select(times=times[len(times) // 2:])
   >>> uvd1 += uvd2

+.. _multiple_files:

 d) Reading multiple files.
 **************************
-If the :meth:`pyuvdata.UVData.read` method is given a list of files (or list of lists for FHD or MWA correlator files), each file will be read in succession and combined with the previous file(s).
+If the :meth:`pyuvdata.UVData.read` method is given a list of dataset files or folders (or list of lists for FHD or MWA correlator datasets), each dataset will be read in succession and combined with the previous file(s).

 .. code-block:: python